TSavo/Link/README.md

 This is the same as the inline payload, but instead of being executed as a protocol handler, the stream of bytes are expected to be saved to disk.

 * Op-code: 02
-* Operands: 3
+* Operands: 2
  1. 2 bytes encoding operand 2 size X
- 2. X bytes as specified by operand 1, encoding the length of the data Y
+ 2. X bytes as specified by operand 1, encoding the payload
- 3. Y bytes as specified by operand 2, encoding the payload

 ###Payload mime-type

 This is the mime-type of the payload.
 The default encoding is "application/octet-stream".